10 Hollywood Stars You Didn’t Know Were Nigerian!

 This Oscar-nominated actor from 12 Years a Slave has been secretly repping Nigeria while rocking the British accent.
 He is Igbo by blood.
 His father, Arinze, was a doctor, and his mother, Obiajulu, was a pharmacist.

-This Lagos-born actor went from Nollywood to Hollywood, proving that Nigerians take their talents worldwide, even into sci-fi universes.
+Anyways, from Nollywood to Hollywood, he is showing that Nigerians take their talents worldwide, without breaking a sweat (literally!)

-He started his modelling career which led him to Hollywood, where he began his acting career with a 1995 role in Congo.
+Adewale started his modeling career, which led him to Hollywood, where he began his acting career with a 1995 role in Congo.
 His best-known acting roles have been as the imposing convict Simon Adebisi in the 1990s HBO prison series Oz and as Mr. Eko on ABC’s survivor drama Lost.

 Forget superheroes, this guy looks like he could beat up Superman.
 He’s been in The Bourne Identity, Lost, and Suicide Squad.
 Imagine telling your Nigerian parents you want to be a villain in Hollywood.
 The lecture would last three business days.